<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 What is Self-Esteem?

 It is one's perception of self-worth and value.
 It affects every single area of a child's life, from his social skills to his performance in school and his emotional strength.
 Children who possess high self-esteem stand up for challenges, dare to take risks, and are swift in recovering from failures.
 They have a positive approach towards life and are equipped to tackle stress and pressure more effectively.
 On the other hand, low self-esteem may further lead to feelings of inadequacy, anxiety, and withdrawal from social situations.
-That is why developing self-esteem is important for the child right from their younger years of life.
-Parents play an important role in this regard, and one of the simplest yet most effective ways of nurturing self-esteem is through encouraging good personal hygiene.
+That is why developing self-esteem is important for a child from a young age.
+Parents play an important role in this regard, and one of the simplest yet most effective ways to nurture self-esteem is to encourage good personal hygiene.

 Connection Between Hygiene and Self-Esteem in Kids, How It Helps

-Personal hygiene is not just a routine; it's a doorway towards the empowerment of a child.
+Personal hygiene is not just a routine; it's a doorway to a child's empowerment.
 When children learn how to take care of themselves, they experience the satisfaction of accomplishment and control over their lives.
 This becomes especially important when, in their formative years, they are developing their self-identity and learning to deal with the world on their own.

 Building Independence and Responsibility